 The Levant is the birthplace of both Judaism and Christianity.
 Today, Jews, Christians, and Muslims consider many Levantine sites sacred.
-For example, the Temple Mount, located in regional cultures and societies.
+For example, the Temple Mount, located in Jerusalem's Old City, is Judaism's holiest and Islam's third holiest site, while also holding significance for Christians.

+Since its arrival in the 7th century, Islam has been a defining factor in shaping regional cultures and societies.
 Today, Syrians, Jordanians, and Palestinians are predominantly Muslim, though some are Christian.
 While Lebanon has a majority Muslim population, some one-third are Christian.
 As the self-proclaimed "Nation State of the Jewish People," Israel has a predominantly Jewish population.